Arches National Park Quarter

 Arches National Park of Utah was founded originally as a national monument in 1929.
 After several changes, and with additional land acquired, in 1971 it was finally declared a national park.

-There are over 2,000 sandstone arches in Arches National Park, including the most famous Delicate Arch.
+There are over 2,000 sandstone arches in Arches National Park, including the most famous Delicate Arch that is featured on the quarter’s reverse.
 Tourists can hike to see many of these arches, but must be prepared for extremes in weather.
 During the summer, temperatures can reach over 100 degrees, while in the winter temperatures can drop to below zero.

-The arches were developed by thousands of years of erosion, which still occurs today, causing over 40 arches to collapse since 1970.
+The arches were developed by thousands of years of erosion, which still occurs today and have caused over 40 arches to collapse since 1970.